Asana and Salesforce Integration How To Guide

 Step 1: Create a free Visor account

-Dashboards:
+Integrated Asana-Salesforce Dashboards:

-Spreadsheets/Tables:
+Integrated Asana-Salesforce Spreadsheets/Tables:

-Timelines:
+Integrated Asana-Salesforce Timelines:

 Asana Salesforce Integration Option 3: Zapier

-Zapier is a popular automation and integration platform that enables you to automate workflow across different SaaS apps, including Asana and Salesforce
+Zapier is a popular automation and integration platform that enables you to automate workflow across different SaaS apps, including Asana and Salesforce.

 For example, let’s say when you close an opportunity in Salesforce, you want a ‘New Customer’ Asana task to be created in your “Onboarding” project in Asana.

-What Zappier Doesn’t Do
+What Zapier Doesn’t Do

-Unlike Visor, Zappier doesn’t give you any way to interface with your Salesforce or Asana data in visualizations.
+Unlike Visor, Zapier doesn’t give you any way to interface with your Salesforce or Asana data in visualizations.
 For example, a Gantt chart for your Salesforce data, a project board, or a timeline/roadmap.
 You can’t use it to create attractive visualizations or collaborate together in a shared app with colleagues.

 Problems With Zapier